ZoomInfo Technologies Earnings Call Transcripts

 -

-Mid-market and enterprise segments are showing renewed momentum, while SMB is being managed for healthier growth.
-Copilot’s rapid adoption and AI-driven innovation are driving new business, with cautious optimism for sequential growth in 2025.
-Margins remain strong, and diversification across verticals and geographies is progressing.
+Mid-market and enterprise segments are showing renewed momentum, while SMB is being intentionally reduced and stabilized.
+Copilot's rapid growth and AI-driven innovation are driving new customer wins and higher retention, with cautious optimism for sequential growth in 2025.
+Margins remain strong, and investments in data, verticals, and compliance support future expansion.

 -